-- Arranged Marriage: He's engaged to Haru, and their getting married is the consequence of not completing Kunikazu's Palace in time.
+- Arranged Marriage: He's engaged to Haru, and their getting married, starting with her moving in with him, is the consequence of not completing Kunikazu's Palace in time.

 - Backup Bluff: Tries to keep Haru involved in their Arranged Marriage by lording over her a contract that will cause Okumura Foods to suffer huge reparations if Haru doesn't go along with the marriage.
 However, late in Haru's confidant, a company executive mentions never hearing about this contract from Kunikazu or his lawyer.

 - Big Bad Wannabe: Despite being introduced as a rather despicable antagonist, Sugimura's role pretty much evaporates after Okumura's death.
 Haru even ends up breaking off their engagement off-screen during her Co-Op after learning that he had been lying about their engagement being a contractual obligation.